zulip/zulip/CONTRIBUTING.md

   issue.
 After that, sure!
-If [Zulipbot](https://github.com/zulip/zulipbot) does not allow you to claim an issue, you can post a comment describing the status of your other work on the issue you're interested in, and asking for the issue to be assigned to you.
+If [Zulipbot](https://github.com/zulip/zulipbot) does not allow you to claim an issue, you can post a comment describing the status of your other work on the issue you're interested in (including links to all open PRs), and asking for the issue to be assigned to you.
 Note that addressing feedback on in-progress PRs should always take priority over starting a new PR.
 - **I think my PR is done, but it hasn't been merged yet.
 What's going on?**
   1. **Double-check that you have addressed all the feedback**, including any comments on [Git commit